-Merici College is a candidate school* for the Middle Years Programme and the Diploma Programme.
-We are pursuing authorization as an IB World School.
+Merici College is a candidate school* for the Middle Years Programme and an authorised school for the Diploma Programme.
 IB World Schools share a common philosophy- a commitment to high-quality, challenging, international education- that we believe is important for our students.

 * Only schools authorized by the IB Organization can offer any of its four academic programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP), the Diploma Programme (DP), or the Career-related Programme (CP).
 Candidate status gives no guarantee that authorization will be granted.